vyca2017/content/content/reference/platform/authorization/permission-queries.md

 **A permission query grants permission to an operation if and only if all top-level fields return `true`**.

+## Available GraphQL Variables for Permission Queries

 Depending on the pending operation, several **GraphQL variables** are available that can be used to influence the behaviour of a permission query.

-## Available GraphQL Variables for Permission Queries
+**You can't specify the values for these variables.
+You can only use the variables in the query itself**.

 ### Custom Variables